ROAD TO DEAF INTERPRETING

 On-site: Worcester, MA

-PPO: This module covers ethnic and cultural diversity within the American Deaf community, specifically, Deaf people of color.
-Learners explore how biases and stereotypes form, do self-analysis, and consider how these factors may impact their work as Deaf interpreters.
-Learners also research a variety of organizations representing Deaf ethnic and cultural groups, further developing their individual resources.
+This course examines power, privilege, and oppression within the American Deaf community, with a focus on the experiences of Deaf people of color.
+Students explore how biases and stereotypes form, engage in self-analysis, and consider how these factors may impact their work as interpreters.
+The course also addresses systemic inequities, social identity, and strategies for promoting equity and inclusion.

 Teachers: Charley Thorn & Fatima Silvestre